Afghanistan: Taliban announce new rules for women and girls' education | DW | 12.09.2021

 The Taliban education minister announced new restrictions on women and girls' education.
 New rules include gender segregation and an Islamic dress code; subjects are also under review.

-Going forward, the Taliban will enforce gender segregation at the country's universities based on the belief that co-education is un-Islamic.
+Going forward, the Taliban will enforce gender segregation at the country's universities based on their belief that coeducation is un-Islamic.

-In outlining the policy, Haqqani announced that campuses should ideally be segregated by gender but short of that, universities should establish alternate class timing or ensure that classrooms are partitioned down the middle and seating is divided based on gender.
+In outlining the policy, Haqqani announced that campuses should ideally be segregated by gender.
+He said that short of that, universities should establish alternate class timing or ensure that classrooms are partitioned down the middle and seating is divided based on gender.

-The Taliban hopes to have women teach female students but if that is not possible, men may teach women, but classes should follow the Taliban's rigid interpretation of shariah law.
+The Taliban have already said they hope to have women teach female students.
+If that is not possible, men may teach women, but classes should follow the Taliban's rigid interpretation of Sharia, or Islamic law.

-The minister also stated hijab or head coverings will be part of a compulsory dress code but did not specify if this includes the niqab face covering.
+The minister also stated that hijab or head coverings will be part of a compulsory dress code, but did not specify if this includes the niqab face covering.

-Haqqani said the new rules are the outcome of the successful jihad waged against the West to establish an "Islamic system".
-The minister does not want to turn back the clock to 20 years ago when the Taliban last ruled and women and girls were not allowed to go to school, but instead the Taliban would "start building on what exists today."
+Haqqani said the new rules are the outcome of the successful jihad waged against the West to establish an "Islamic system."
+The minister claimed he did not want to turn back the clock to 20 years ago, when the Taliban last ruled and women and girls were not allowed to go to school, but said that the Taliban would "start building on what exists today."

 On Saturday, the Taliban raised their flag over the presidential palace, signaling the start of the new government.